Getting Started with your Gateway Router

 Update Router Nickname

-1. Next navigate to the Settings Page and update the router nickname.
+- Next navigate to the Settings Page and update the router nickname.
 Again, we recommend using “Gateway” in the nickname so it may be easily distinguished from other routers in your network.

 Connect to an Exit Node

-2. Click “Setup Exit Node”.
+- Click “Setup Exit Node”.
 The below pop-up will appear.

-4. You will now be asked for a phone number (which can receive SMS text messages).
+- You will now be asked for a phone number (which can receive SMS text messages).
 This is used as an anti spam measure and to ensure that we can keep access to specific services like Netflix.
 It will only be used to notify you of exit information and will not be shared.
 If you are opposed to this you can use an exit node that does not require a phone number.
 It may take a minute for the SMS text message to arrive.

-5. Next you will receive a 6 digit code via SMS text message.
+- Next you will receive a 6 digit code via SMS text message.
 Enter it and press submit.

-6. Congratulations you have selected an Exit server!
+- Congratulations you have selected an Exit server!
 Althea’s encryption layer will help protect your personal information from local infrastructure providers.
 It may take a few seconds for the new exit connection to turn green.
 Once the connection to the exit server is successful, the Gateway router should provide you with internet access.
 Try loading some webpages and running a speedtest to verify internet connectivity.

-7. Depending on the rest of your network design, you may need to change the port mode on other ports on your Gateway router.
+- Depending on the rest of your network design, you may need to change the port mode on other ports on your Gateway router.
 For example, if you intend for the Gateway router to connect to an outgoing AP radio, then you will need to plug that radio into a Mesh port.
 If you have a small number of outgoing connections, you can simply use one Mesh port per outgoing connection.
 If there aren’t enough ports, you can use a downstream switch as a port expander (managed or unmanaged switch, either will work).
 For this arrangement, you can plug a single Mesh port on the Gateway router into a port on the switch, then the rest of the switch ports can go to your outgoing connections.
-Likewise, if you needed more Lan connections than there are ports available, then you can use a switch for downstream Lan devices as well.
+Likewise, if you need more LAN connections than there are ports available, then you can use a switch for downstream LAN devices as well.

-Note that some router models have an internal switch, and plugging a Lan connection into a downstream switch can create a switching loop.
+Note that some router models have an internal switch, and plugging a LAN connection into a downstream switch can create a switching loop.
 Specifically this is a known constraint with the WRT-3200ACM and WRT-32X routers.
-If you plug an Althea router Lan connection into a switch and the Althea router quickly locks up or becomes unresponsive, this is likely what is happening.
+If you plug an Althea router LAN connection into a switch and the Althea router quickly locks up or becomes unresponsive, this is likely what is happening.
 Unplug the switch, reboot the router, and service should return to normal.
-If you need to use one of these routers with a switch, you may need to use a managed switch with particular configuration that prevents this switching loop scenario.
+If you need to use one of these routers with a switch, you may need to use a managed switch with a particular configuration that prevents this switching loop scenario.
 Often it is simpler to just upgrade the router to a model that doesn’t have this issue.
 Higher end routers such as the Protectlis have a separate path for each Ethernet port, so the switching loop issue will never occur.